'Extremely serious' train derailment in Aberdeenshire, Scotland

-(CNN)A train has derailed in Aberdeenshire, northeastern Scotland, in what Scotland's First Minister describes as an "extremely serious incident."
+(CNN)A train has derailed in Aberdeenshire, northeastern Scotland, in what the country's First Minister describes as an "extremely serious incident."

 The derailment occurred on Wednesday morning on the line at Stonehaven, British Transport Police (BTP) said in a tweet.